-At the Advanced Center for Orthopedics and Plastic Surgery, several of our orthopedic surgeons specialize in joint replacement surgery (also known as total joint arthroplasty), including Dr. Blotter, Dr. Doppelt, Dr. Leonard and Dr. Pearson.
+At the Advanced Center for Orthopedics and Plastic Surgery, several of our orthopedic surgeons specialize in joint replacement surgery (also known as total joint arthroplasty), including Dr. Blotter, Dr. Doppelt and Dr. Leonard.
 The Advanced Center for Orthopedics and Plastic Surgery has been performing joint replacement surgery for more than three decades.
 That means your joint surgery will be performed by a team whose experience is virtually unmatched in Marquette, the surrounding Upper Peninsula, and throughout Northern Michigan.

 The hip joint is a “ball and socket” joint that can wear out over time, causing pain and restricting movement.
 Total hip arthroplasty involves removing the upper section of the thigh bone (femur) and replacing it with a metal prosthesis.
 The ball at the end of the prosthesis is then fitted into a replacement socket installed in the hip.
 The socket is also typically made from metal, such as titanium, and is lined with a synthetic material that reduces friction.
 This allows the joint to move freely, which reduces pain and increases the patient’s range of motion.

 The knee is a “hinge” joint that connects the thigh bone (femur) to the shin bone (tibia).
 The largest joint in the body, the knee can become damaged over time due to arthritis or injury, causing severe pain and restricting everyday activities such as walking or climbing stairs.
 Total knee arthroplasty (knee replacement surgery) involves replacing the joint ends of the femur and the tibia with prostheses consisting of surgical metal and plastic.
 Once the new joint has healed, the patient is typically able to resume normal activity with little or no pain.